Digital illustration of bacteria with glowing signals, depicting quorum sensing in microbial communication.

 Share

-The main goal has always been to protect the environment as well as prevent health hazards for humans.
+The primary goal has always been to protect the environment and prevent health hazards to humans.

-Various research and studies have been undertaken in the past decades.
+Various research studies have been undertaken over the past few decades.

-One of the fascinating discoveries made was about Quorum Sensing, which has become the talk of the town in the bacteria world.
+One of the fascinating discoveries made was about Quorum Sensing, which has become the talk of the town in the bacterial world.

-As you might know already, there are three stages in wastewater treatment: Physical, Biological, and Chemical treatment.
+As you may already know, there are three stages in wastewater treatment: Physical, Biological, and Chemical treatment.

-Out of these, biological sewage treatment is the most essential process to remove unwanted toxins, pollutants, and other harmful substances from the wastewater.
+Out of these, biological sewage treatment is the most crucial process for removing unwanted toxins, pollutants, and other harmful substances from wastewater.

-You might also be familiar with how microbes in wastewater treatment play a vital role in breaking down the organic matter completely.
+You may also be familiar with the role microbes play in wastewater treatment, breaking down organic matter completely.

-There are aerobic and anaerobic wastewater treatment methods where microbes act on the waste in the presence and absence of oxygen, respectively.
+There are two types of wastewater treatment methods: aerobic and anaerobic, where microbes act on the waste in the presence and absence of oxygen, respectively.

 What is Quorum Sensing?

-Technically, Quorum Sensing is a communication mode for the microbial community that helps regulate ecological and physiological behaviour to achieve a particular physiological function, which a single bacteria will be unable to perform.
+Technically, Quorum Sensing is a communication mode for the microbial community that helps regulate ecological and physiological behaviour to achieve a particular physiological function, which a single bacterium will be unable to perform.

 To put it simply, Quorum Sensing is the chemical language that helps the bacterial community to converse with each other and facilitates group behaviour.

-It means that microbes use chemical words or gene expression to monitor and coordinate the group action.
+This means that microbes use chemical signals or gene expression to monitor and coordinate group action.

 In the sewage treatment process, microbes present in large numbers vote, and if all the votes are unanimous, specific action occurs.